 Workspace Owners can control exactly which apps get installed by creating lists of approved and restricted apps.
 In the App Directory, members will clearly see which apps are approved for the workspace, which apps need approval, and which apps are not allowed.

 👨✈️ Decide who can manage apps and integrations

-By default, only Workspace Owners can manage apps and integrations.
-With Approved Apps enabled, Owners can allow selected members to control approved apps too.
-These members can also respond to app approval requests.
+By default, only Workspace Owners can manage apps.
+With the Approve apps setting turned on, Owners can allow selected members to manage approved apps and respond to app installation requests.